 Tetanus-Diphtheria-Pertussis (Tdap) and Tetanus-Diphtheria (Td).
 With the recent increase in pertussis outbreaks, or what’s better known as whooping cough, it’s recommended that Tdap be given prior to pregnancy or during the late second or third trimester.
 Not only have these vaccinations been proven to be safe during pregnancy, but they’ve shown to provide protection for your baby during those early months of life.

 Since not all vaccines are safe during pregnancy, it’s important to take action now in order to protect you and your child from these preventable diseases.
 If you’re looking forward to pregnancy in the near future, it’s time to ensure you’re giving yourself and your future baby the best possible chance of being happy and healthy!

 Learn more about immunizations before pregnancy from Alabama Fertility in Birmingham, AL

 At Alabama Fertility Specialists, we treat all patients with the care and compassion that complex reproductive issues require.
-We encourage you to ask your doctors and nurses at Alabama Fertility Specialists as many questions as you need to in order to find out more.
+Please feel free to contact us for additional information.